-PLANT A KITCHEN GARDEN…..these are relatively small gardens that provides super easy access to fresh lettuces, greens and vegetables during meal preparation.
+KITCHEN GARDENS…..these are relatively small gardens that provides super easy access to fresh lettuces, greens and vegetables during meal preparation.
+This is a quick read growing guide on how to plant a kitchen garden.

 These small gardens are usually located just outside the kitchen or porch door.
 They differ from the mainstay crops in a larger vegetable gardens.
 Lettuces, spinach, greens, scallions, shallots, celery, tomatoes, carrots are all crops that can be grown in a Kitchen Garden.